matsagad/small-protein-gen/writeups/foldingdiff.md

 We train a smaller version of the model (e.g. fewer attention heads, encoder layers, diffusion timesteps) for 250 epochs with the AdamW optimiser, where the learning rate is linearly scaled from 0 to 5e-5 in the first 25 epochs and back to 0 in the remaining epochs.

 ## Learning Local vs Global Topology
-Similar to the study, we can learn the local topology of proteins, with a mix of $\alpha$-helices and $\beta$-strands as demonstrated by the below plots of samples of varying lengths (50-128 residues) from the model.
+Like the study, we find our model learns the local topology of proteins, with a mix of $\alpha$-helices and $\beta$-strands as demonstrated by the below plots made up of samples of varying lengths (50-128 residues) from the model.

 <p align="middle">
 <img src="../media/foldingdiff_ramachandran.png" height="200"/><img src="../media/foldingdiff_sscounts.png" height="200"/><img src="../media/foldingdiff_denoise.gif" height="200"/>
 </p>

-However, most designs with $\beta$-strands looked rather disordered unlike proteins from the dataset.
+However, most designs with $\beta$-strands look rather disordered, unlike proteins from the dataset.
 Since sheets can be formed by strands that are close in distance but possibly far in sequence, it is reasonable to expect that the model is unable (as it was never explicitly incentivised anyway) to adjust intermediate angles to put strands close to each other in 3D space.
 It is only trained to minimise an MSE on angles, accurately modelling the local topology but missing out on the global coherence of the structure due to an accumulation of errors throughout the backbone.

 The _lever-arm effect_ is one instance of such instability in this modelling approach.
 Below is an illustration.
 ```